Tracking Capabilities for Safer Agents: Introduction

-Object capabilities are simple conceptually: they are ordinary program values, and annotating them in types requires only modest additional notation (conceptually similar to path-dependent types in Scala and DOT~\cite{DBLP:conf/birthday/AminGORS16,DBLP:conf/oopsla/RompfA16}).
-Traditional capability architectures can be awkward to adopt because they require passing all capabilities through call chains from the main function to the use sites.
+\bfparagraph{Why types and capabilities?} A tailored type system catches errors before agents' programs run, imposes no monitoring overhead, and provides guarantees that hold for all inputs rather than only the tested ones.
+It is also modular: an agent environment can be assembled from reusable components whose safety follows from type-level properties.
+Full formal specifications could in principle make agent behavior verifiable, but precise specifications are often unavailable or impractical.
+Types are a lightweight middle ground, and the challenge is balancing simplicity (easier to understand) with expressiveness (stronger safety properties).
+Capabilities then add what types alone cannot: fine-grained, context-dependent permissions that, when reflected in types, also describe effects~\cite{DBLP:journals/toplas/BoruchGruszeckiOLLB23} and distinguish pure from side-effecting computations, suitable for controlling both actions and information flow.
+Object capabilities are conceptually simple, since they are ordinary program values, and annotating them in types requires only modest additional notation (similar to path-dependent types in Scala and DOT~\cite{DBLP:conf/birthday/AminGORS16,DBLP:conf/oopsla/RompfA16}).
+Traditional capability architectures are awkward because they require passing all capabilities through call chains.
 In the appendix we show how tracked capabilities can be expressed with global capabilities and implicit parameters to reduce this burden.

-The rest of this paper is organized as follows. \Cref{sec:primer} gives an introduction to tracked capabilities in Scala~3. \Cref{sec:method} explains how they can be used to prevent information leakage in agent code and presents the \toolname implementation. \Cref{sec:experiments} presents experiments to validate that LLMs can generate code matching our types and that the generated code prevents specific classes of unsafe behavior. \Cref{sec:discussion} discusses our approach and compares it with possible alternatives. \Cref{sec:related} discusses related work and \Cref{sec:conclusion} concludes.
+The rest of this paper is organized as follows. \Cref{sec:primer} gives an introduction to tracked capabilities in Scala~3. \Cref{sec:method} explains how they can be used to prevent information leakage in agent code and presents the \toolname implementation. \Cref{sec:experiments} presents experiments to validate that LLMs can generate code matching our types and that the generated code prevents specific classes of unsafe behavior. \Cref{sec:discussion} discusses our approach and compares it with possible alternatives. \Cref{sec:related} discusses related work, and \Cref{sec:conclusion} concludes.